 - Graduates will be able to evidence of scholarly and/or professional integrity in the field of study.

 SLU's M.S. in aviation requires a minimum of 32 credits beyond a bachelor’s degree: 30 credits of graduate coursework and two credits of graduate-level internship experience.
 The M.S. in aviation is non-thesis, course-only degree.
-All courses are offered online.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.